 Canker Sores

-Canker sores (aphthous ulcers) are ulcers that occur on the lips, tongue, palate, gums, cheeks.
+Canker sores (aphthous ulcers) are ulcers that occur on the lips, tongue, palate, gums, and cheeks.
 A yellow-white membrane covers canker sores in the middle and the redness surrounds them.
 It is the mucous membranes of the mouth that hurt us while eating and drinking water.
+Unlike cold sores, canker sores are not contagious and only occur inside the mouth.

 Signs and Symptoms